leowucn/captain/README.md

 ## Feedback

-You are welcome so much for rendering some improvements advice to make this project more useful and more powerful.
+This is an early project and there will be breaking changes.
+However, discussions and contributions are welcome.
+Please feel free to experiment and come back with suggestions/issues to make this project more useful and more powerful.
 Thanks.

 ## Contributing